American Heritage

 a.

-becomes eligible for listing in the National Register of Historic
+property becomes eligible for listing in the National Register

-Places.
-Make a map of your local area, marking the points of historical
+of Historic Places.
+Make a map of your local area, marking the

 b.

-your area.
+near your area.
 If possible, visit the place.
-Tell your counselor about the
+Tell your

 c.